Neil Kendrick

-Neil Michael Kendrick (born 11 November 1967) is a former English cricketer.
+name NeilNeil Michael Kendrick (born 11 November 1967) is a former English cricketer.
 Kendrick was a right-handed batsman who bowled slow left-arm orthodox.
-He was born at Bromley, Kent.
+He was born in Bromley, Kent.

 First-class career

 He made his debut in County Cricket for Surrey where he made his first-class debut for the county against Cambridge University.
 His debut in the County Championship came in the same 1989 season against Gloucestershire.
 From 1988 to 1994, he represented the county in 55 first-class matches, the last of which came against Hampshire in the 1994 County Championship.
-In his 55 first-class matches for Surrey, he scored 862 runs at a batting average of 16.26, with a 3 half centuries and a high score of 55.
+In his 55 first-class matches for Surrey, he scored 862 runs at a batting average of 16.26, with a 33-halfhalf centuries and a high score of 55.
 In the field he took 47 catches.
 With the ball he took 133 wickets for the county at a bowling average of 36.27, with 6 five wicket hauls and a single ten wicket haul in a match.
 His best figures were 7/115.

 In 1990, Kendrick made his List-A debut for the county against Warwickshire in the 1990 Refuge Assurance League.
 From 1990 to 1994, he represented the county in 10 List-A matches, the last of which came against Hampshire.

 For the 1995 season, Kendrick moved to Glamorgan where he made his first-class debut for the county against Matabeleland during Glamorgan's tour of Zimbabwe.
 His debut in the County Championship came against Somerset in 1995.
 From 1995 to 1996, he represented the county in 26 first-class matches, the last of which came against Kent.
 In his 26 first-class matches he scored 344 runs at an average of 14.95, with a single half century which gave him his career high score of 59, which came against Surrey in 1995.
 With the ball he took 46 wickets at an average of 44.91, with best figures of 4.70.
 He did not represent the county in List-A cricket.